Members monthly meeting take place in CBS Swords at 8p.m. |

 Thursday 7th December 2017

-Fingal North Dublin Beekeepers Annual Christmas Dinner, details later.
+Fingal North Dublin Beekeepers Annual Christmas Dinner. (vegetarian option available)

 No Meeting, C.B.School closed over the Christmas holiday period.